Iraj Azizpour: ONE Championship

 On October 15, 2021, it was announced that Azizpour was scheduled to face Roman Kryklia in a trilogy fight for the inaugural ONE Heavyweight Kickboxing World Championship at ONE Championship: NextGen on October 29, 2021.
 After Kryklia withdrew from the fight due to a medical issue, Azizpour faced Anderson Silva in a non-title fight.
 He won the fight by unanimous decision.

 Azizpour was booked to face the 2012 K-1 Grand Prix runner-up Ismael Londt at ONE: Lights Out on March 11, 2022.
 After weathering an early storm in the first storm, Azizpour won the fight by second-round knockout.

 ONE Kickboxing Heavyweight Grand Prix

 Azizpour faced Bruno Chaves in the semifinals of the ONE Kickboxing Heavyweight Grand Prix at ONE 161 on September 29, 2022.
 He won the fight by unanimous decision.

 Azizpour faced Roman Kryklia in the ONE Kickboxing Heavyweight Grand Prix finals, which were held at ONE 163 on November 18, 2022.
 It was the third time that the pair faced each other, with each holding a win over the other.
 Despite knocking Kyrklia down in the first round, he lost the fight by a second-round knockout.

+Azizpour faced Rade Opačić at ONE 165 on January 28, 2024.
+He lost the fight by unanimous decision.

+Azizpour faced Georgios Biniaris at Senshi 21 on April 20, 2024.
+He won the fight by a first-round knockout.

+Glory

+Azizpour takes part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.